Sebastián Sclofsky

 Reserch

-My research focus on state violence in general and police violence in particular.
-I study the tensions that exist between police and democracy, and also the ways policing and police violence affect Black people and people of color in low-income communities in Latin America and the US.
+My research focus on capitalist state violence in general and police violence in particular.
+I study the tensions that exist between police and democracy, and also the ways policing and police violence affect low-income communities in Latin America and the US.

 I am also interested in exploring the reasons and consequences of the import of U.S. policing strategies in Latin America.
-I am currently researching the adoption of "tough-on-crime" policies in Uruguay in the last decade.
+I have conducted research and published works on police reform and the adoption of "tough-on-crime" policies in Uruguay.

-My work has been published in the Journal of Social Justice, International Studies Perspective, International Studies Review, and chapters in several edited books.
+My work has been published in International Studies Perspective, International Studies Review, Criminological Encounters, PS: Political Science & Politics, Perspectives on Politics, Journal of Social Studies and in several edited volumes.

 Powered by Create your own unique website with customizable templates.